shawnmckinney/apache-fortress-demo/README.md

  Last updated: March 15, 2015

- This document is starting point for apache fortress demo web app.
-Here we will download the source package from githut, and generate a java document that contains the actual installation instructions.
+ This document is the starting point for apache fortress demo web app.
+ It provides directions to download the source package from githut, and generate the a java document that contains the actual installation instructions.

 ## Prerequisites for target machine:
 1. Debian or Redhat Liunx machine with OpenSSL installed.